9 Ways to Use This Free Printable for Playful Letter Recognition Activities

 Some early childhood educators teach uppercase letters first because uppercase letters are easier for young kids to write.
 I think that it is best to teach uppercase and lowercase letters at the same time.

-Knowing the sound that a letter makes is really more important than knowing its name, so it is important to introduce the letter and its sound from the beginning.
+Knowing the sound that a letter makes is really more important than knowing its name, so it is important to introduce the letter and the corresponding letter sound from the beginning.

 When my son was little, his private occupational therapist was upset because he identified some letters by their sound rather than their name.
 She was insistent that he HAD to know the names of the letters and didn’t understand why I was excited that he knew the sounds.
 It was time for a change, so this just encouraged me to find another occupational therapist for him.